 If you are temporarily or permanently disabled because of a workplace injury or illness, your employer may be required to make reasonable accommodations to allow you to return to work.
 For example:

-If you are temporarily or permanently disabled by a work-related injury or illness, or are otherwise disabled, you have rights under state and federal anti-discrimination laws.
-Our lawyers have significant experience handling employment disability discrimination claims, and can help protect you from job loss or job discrimination.
-Our lawyers speak Spanish, Hindi, and Arabic, allowing us to serve the legal needs of the diverse San Francisco Bay Area community.
+If you are temporarily or permanently disabled by a work-related injury or illness, or are otherwise disabled, you have rights under state and federal anti-discrimination laws as well as under the workers compensation laws.
+Our lawyers have significant experience handling workers compensation cases with related employment disability discrimination claims, and can help protect you from job loss or job discrimination.
+Two of our lawyers speak Spanish and Arabic, allowing us to serve the legal needs of the diverse San Francisco Bay Area community.
 We offer free initial consultations, as well as take cases on a contingency fee basis, meaning you pay no legal fees unless we successfully help you recover.
 Call us today at (650) 425-3278.